N → NNE

 Landing Technicalities:

-Top landing is a very advanced manouevre at this site and takes great skill requiring pilots on all wings particularly parakites to be confident with a parachutal descent.
+Top landing is to be avoided – it is a very advanced manouevre at this site and takes great skill requiring pilots on all wings particularly parakites to be confident with a parachutal descent.

 Below launch is rocks and surf.
-In light conditions, DO NOT head East.
-Head West to gain height, because i fthere’s insuffcient lift you will make the beach, whereas heading East you face a high risk of landing on slippery rocks or in the water.
+In light conditions, DO NOT head East (right).
+Head West (left) to gain height, because if there’s insufficient lift, you will at least make the beach.
+Heading East means you face a high risk of landing on slippery rocks or in the water.

 Don’t fly the site at high tide due to risk of a) water landing and b) the likelihood of landing in small area densely packed with beach goers.